-Fig. 12(d).
-Number of interactions per database as a function of the specificity threshold $\tau{es}$ , for the Controlled dataset and for the case where the FP and QBS methods retrieve the same number of documents.
+Figure 12d: Number of interactions per database as a function of the specificity threshold τ{es} , for the Controlled data set and for the case where the FP and QBS methods retrieve the same number of documents.

-Metric
+Data Set Method Metric

-Dataset Method wr ur SRCC Interactions
+wr ur SRCC Interactions

 Web FP-SVM 0.887 0.520 0.813 623

-Web QBS- $SVM$ 0.879 0.456 0.810 650
+Web QBS- SVM 0.879 0.456 0.810 650

 TREC4 FP-SVM 0.972 0.599 0.884 650

-TREC4 QBS- $SVM$ 0.943 0.428 0.850 702
+TREC4 QBS- SVM 0.943 0.428 0.850 702

-TREC6 FP-SVM 0.975 0.662 0.905 684
+TREC6 FP- SVM 0.975 0.662 0.905 684

-TREC6 QBS- $SVM$ 0.952 0.545 0.883 694
+TREC6 QBS- SVM 0.952 0.545 0.883 694

-Table IV.
-Weighted Recall, Unweighted Recall, Spearman Rank Correlation Coefficient, and Number of Interactions per Database

-These results are for the Web, TREC4, and TREC6 datasets and for the case where FP-SVM and QBS-SVM retrieve the same number of documents.
+Table 4: Weighted recall, unweighted recall, Spearman Rank Correlation Coefficient, and number of interactions per database, for the Web, TREC4, and TREC6 data sets and for the case where FP-SVM and QBS-SVM retrieve the same number of documents.

-QBS-SVM): Databases in the Controlled dataset are typically classified under multiple categories; in contrast, the databases in Web, TREC4, and TREC6 are generally classified under only one or two categories, and hence require much fewer queries for content summary construction than do Controlled databases.
+database classification decisions as well (see [GIS03]).
+We also use the respective QBS-SVM version of QBS.
+The results that we obtained (Table 4) were in general similar to those for the Controlled data set.
+The main difference with the results obtained for the Controlled data set is that the number of interactions is substantially lower for FP-SVM (and hence for QBS-SVM): the databases in the Controlled data set are typically classified under multiple categories; in contrast, the databases in Web, TREC4, and TREC6 are generally classified under only one or two categories, and hence require much fewer queries for content summary construction than the Controlled databases do.

-Evaluation conclusions.
-Overall, Focused Probing techniques produce summaries of better quality than do QBS-Ord and QBS-Lrd, both in terms of vocabulary coverage and word-ranking preservation.
-The cost of Focused Probing in terms of number of interactions with the databases is comparable to that for QBS-Lrd (for $\tau{es} > 0$ ), and significantly lower than that for QBS-Ord.
+Evaluation Conclusions: Overall, the Focused Probing techniques produce summaries of better quality than QBS-Ord and QBS-Lrd do, both in terms of vocabulary coverage and word-ranking preservation.
+The cost of Focused Probing in terms of number of interactions with the databases is comparable to that for QBS-Lrd (for $\tau{es} > 0$), and significantly lower than that for QBS-Ord.
 Finally, the absolute frequency estimation technique of Section 3.2 gives good ballpark approximations of the actual frequencies.